 European city breaks are hardly renowned for being affordable and kind to the wallet.
-A lot of that, however, is due to ‘crowd mentality’ – we all wanna go where everybody else is going.
-Despite this, there are so many other cities in Europe that pack in as much charm and beauty and the old favourites and at a fraction of the cost.
-This is why I wanted to show you some of my favourite cheapest cities in Europe that I just know you’ll love.
+A lot of that, however, is due to crowd mentality.
+We all wanna go where everybody else is going.
+Despite this, there are so many other cities in Europe that pack in as much charm and beauty as the old favourites and at a fraction of the cost.
+This is why I want to show you some of the cheapest cities in Europe that I just know you’ll love.

-I’ve tried to not just share the obscure cities, but also include some more famous cities that are also cheaper than the likes of Paris or London (for instance).
-This way, you can visit well-known cities that are not just random places you might never have heard of.
+I’ve tried to not just share the obscure cities, but also include some more iconic cities that are cheaper than more expensive European cities like Paris or London.

 Take a look, below, at the cheapest cities in Europe to visit.
 Have the best trip.